-The first Dwr Uisce 2017 Conference will focus on research and practitioner perspectives in relation to the sustainability of energy & water resources in Ireland and Wales.
-It is an opportunity for stakeholders in the water and energy sectors to come together and discuss the distinct and common challenges faced in the region.
-The day will consists of three distinct sessions: 'Practice & Governance', 'Sustainability in Action' and 'Dwr Uisce Perspectives'.
+The first annual Dwr Uisce 2017 Conference focused on research and practitioner perspectives in relation to the sustainability of energy & water resources in Ireland and Wales.
+It was an opportunity for stakeholders in the water and energy sectors to come together and discuss the distinct and common challenges faced in the region.
+The day consisted of three distinct sessions: 'Practice & Governance', 'Sustainability in Action' and 'Dwr Uisce Perspectives'.

-Our event will be opened by Dafydd Elis-Thomas AM, National Assembly for Wales, who is actively involved in the Sustainable Energy action group in the Assembly.
-As such, his opening address will outline the direction in which Wales has come from and is going in relation to energy and sustainability.
+Our conference was opened by Dafydd Elis-Thomas AM, National Assembly for Wales, who is actively involved in the Sustainable Energy action group in the Assembly.
+As such, his opening address outlined the direction in which Wales has come from and is going in relation to energy and sustainability.

-Conference speakers will present a range of organizational perspectives on the role of different types of networks in achieving sustainability goals (Consumer Council for Water, Watef Network, National Federation for Group Water Schemes and Community Energy Wales/National Trust). we will also hear from the Irish regulatory body on the role of efficiency (Commission for Regulation of Utilities), evidence and opinion from industry on their role in supporting and delivering a low-carbon water sector (Adnams PLC and Dulas), while also hearing from researchers on what they provide in the drive efficiency (Waternomics and Dwr Uisce).
+Conference speakers presented a range of organizational perspectives on the role of different types of networks in achieving sustainability goals (Consumer Council for Water, Watef Network, National Federation for Group Water Schemes and Community Energy Wales/National Trust).
+We also heard from the Irish regulatory body on the role of efficiency (Commission for Regulation of Utilities), evidence and opinion from industry on their role in supporting and delivering a low-carbon water sector (Adnams PLC and Dulas), while also hearing from researchers on what they provide in the drive efficiency (Waternomics and Dwr Uisce).